nholtz/sanal-book/content/text/sdtrusses/matrix-methods.md

 Fig. 3.6-2 part a) shows two joints in a truss, _i_ and _j_, and the member _k_ that connects between them.
-Also shown are other members that frame into each joint, as well as the loads, _P_, that are applied to each joint.
+Also shown are other members that frame into each joint, as well as the components of the loads, _P_, that are applied to each joint.

-To develop the equilibrium equations, we shall refer to part b) of that figure which shows some dimensions, the forces corresponding to member _k_, and the directions equilibrium equations to be developed:
+To develop the equilibrium equations, we shall refer to part b) of that figure which shows some dimensions, the forces corresponding to member _k_, and the indices for the equilibrium equations to be developed:
 _2i-1_ and _2i_ at joint _i_, and _2j-1_ and _2j_ at joint _j_.

 We first define some of the geometric quantities: